owulveryck/blog/content/post/markov.md

 > value associated with the eigenvector $v$

 To compute the eigenvector, we should find the solution to the equation $det(A-\lambda I)=0$ where $I$ is the identity matrix.
 Actually
-I don't know how to do it anymore, and I will simply use _R_'s _egen_ function:
+I don't know how to do it anymore, and I will simply use _R_'s _eigen_ function:

 ```
 > eigen(ExecutionPlan)